Like many businesses you might have figured out you need a second Internet connection or a backup Internet connection.

 choosing a backup link can sometimes be a lengthy and difficult process.
-If you don’t have time and don’t want to deal with the hassle we recommend using a company who resell multiple service providers, take a look at Woffle as an example.
+If you don’t have time and don’t want to deal with the hassle we recommend using a company who resell multiple service providers.
 The benefit of using a company who can install links from multiple service providers means you only have one company to call when there is a problem.
 They have direct contact with the ISPs and can achieve faster resolution times than having to go directly though a ticket system.

 If you are are taking on the project yourself firstly you will need to determine what capacity you need.
 How has your current link been performing and is the existing link enough?
 If you don’t have a device that can give you that data ask your existing provider.
 They will be able to provide some metrics to show you where you stand.
 Think about what changes are coming, is data going to the cloud or into a hosted environment.
 What will that change need?